 - Clean and Sanitize Evaporator Coils and HVAC ductwork – Use sanitizing evaporator by applying Evap-Fresh Spray, an EPA registered antimicrobial odorless product.
 This will remove and kill bacteria restoring HVAC unit sanitization.

 - Install an HVAC Air Purifier – Ionization is an air purification system that delivers ionized air molecules that can attach to airborne pollutants and remove 95% from breathable air.
 A UV light air purifier in air conditioning ductwork or evaporator coil stops microbiological growth and destroys up to 85% of contaminants.

 - Increase Outside Air Supply – To dilute pollutants released by equipment, building materials, furnishings, products, and people, an HVAC system must deliver and circulate an adequate amount of outside air supply.
 This process requires a careful distribution of air that accomplishes dilution, creates a cleaner space, and also maintains a comfortable environment.

 Air purification upgrades for commercial HVAC systems are installed to address airborne viruses and bacteria to reduce the spread of germs, such as SARS-CoV-2.

 The BP Group professionals can review the existing HVAC system by observing the sanitization processes and measuring efficacy.
 They will also track air circulation and provide options for improvements that will help building occupants stay safer and healthier through the air they breathe.

 If you are a building manager or owner and need to evaluate your HVAC system, we can help.
-Contact us today to discuss all your HVAC needs and collaborate on a custom solution.
+Contact The BP Group to discuss all of your HVAC needs and collaborate on a custom solution.